Christopher Dean: Skating career

 Torvill and Dean's free programme at the 1984 Winter Olympics in Sarajevo, performed to the music of Maurice Ravel's Boléro, became world-famous.
 They received nine 6.0 marks for artistic impression, (three more for technical merit for a total of twelve 6.0 marks) the highest possible score and the only time ever that an all-perfect score was achieved at a Winter Olympics.
 It was one of the most popular achievements in the history of British sport, watched by a British television audience of 24 million people.
 Since the time limit was four minutes and ten seconds and their music was four minutes 28 seconds, they began on their knees and moved their bodies to the music for 18 seconds before starting to skate.

 Torvill and Dean turned professional after their 1984 Olympic win.
 Under then existing Olympic Games rules as professionals they became ineligible to participate in Olympic competition.
 In 1993 the International Skating Union relaxed the rules for professional skaters, allowing the pair to participate in the 1994 Winter Olympics in Lillehammer where they won a bronze medal.

 Torvill and Dean were admitted to the World Figure Skating Hall of Fame in 1989.

-From January 2006–2023 Torvill and Dean participated in the ITV show Dancing on Ice.
+From January 2006 – 2023 Torvill and Dean participated in the ITV show Dancing on Ice.
 Each series ran from January to March with Torvill and Dean as "judges".
 The show then migrates to go on tour to arenas across the United Kingdom.
-The show was scheduled to return in 2024.

 In January 2012 Dean said he was open to working with the National Ice Skating Association to help British competitive skating.
 Torvill and Dean were ambassadors for the 2012 European Figure Skating Championships in Sheffield, England.
 In February 2014, they visited Sarajevo for the 30th anniversary of the 1984 Olympics, and recreated their Bolero routine in the same arena where they won the gold.

 In 2018 Dean choreographed the free programme of Aljona Savchenko and Bruno Massot, who won the gold medal in pair skating with a world record at the Winter Olympics in Pyeongchang.